Introduction

 Phylogeny and electrophysiological characterization of identified ACRs.

 (A) Phylogenetic relationships among known channelrhodopsin subfamilies with the described ChRs written in black and blue font.
-The color of the clades indicates ion selectivity: red for ACRs and blue for CCRs.
+The color of the clades indicates ion selectivity: red for ACRs and light-blue for CCRs.
 The color of the dots reflects λmax with gray dots corresponding to proteins not yet having their λmax determined.
 See the extended version of the tree in Figure S1.

 (B) Action spectra of identified ACRs.
 Shown are Gaussian fits, where dots are data points of single measurements.